Shopware HTTP Cache with Varnish XKey

 sub vcl_backend_response {

-# Serve stale content for three days after object expiration
+# Serve stale content for three days after the object expires

 set beresp.grace = 3d;